PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. versionadded:: 1.9.0

   Truncate an existing answer, to force the client to TCP.
+Only applied to answers that will be sent to the client over TCP.

 .. function:: TeeAction(remote[, addECS[, local [, addProxyProtocol]]])